EngrSaad2/University-Management-System/README.md

 ## Installation Process
 For run this project first you have to install local server like xampp. then save this project to htdocs which is located in xampp folder.
-Then run this by using a browser with localhostor upload it to real time host.
+Then run this by using a browser with localhostor upload it to real time host..

 ### Dont forget to give reference of me